DerGuru/The-Resonant/Chapters/P2-14 - Night Measurement.md

 They stepped into the open and let the rain have the parts of them the tarp had refused.
 Shoes squeaked.
 The sodium light made their faces look like someone else’s memory.

 At the corner, lightning went from casual to deliberate.
-Flash—*exactly* nine seconds—flash—*exactly* nine—flash—*exactly* nine.
+Flash - *exactly* nine seconds - flash - *exactly* nine - flash - *exactly* nine.
 The third flash threw a thin shadow from the far radio mast that didn’t belong to anything physical.

 RAE stayed quiet on the line.
-A whisper‑thin impulse brushed past Jason—two light pulses, one held, tilted on the second beat—slipped under the third nine like a harmony you only hear if you already know it.
+A whisper‑thin impulse brushed past Jason - two light pulses, one held, tilted on the second beat - slipped under the third nine like a harmony you only hear if you already know it.
 For half a breath his chest wanted to answer.

 *Don’t,* RAE warned. *Answer now and we pollute the ********baseline********.
 You’re ****************already straind**************** as it is\*.*

 Jason didn’t answer.

 Milo’s breath hit the mic.
-“I—” he said, then bit the rest.
+“I - ” he said, then bit the rest.
 When he spoke again his voice was responsible.
 “Logging.
 Nine, nine, nine.
 Last amplitude off by a hair, but the gaps are clock‑clean.”

 “Not weather,” Lina said softly.